-Glossary of Real Estate Terms
+Glossary of Real Estate Terms A - D

 ABR Accredited Buyer Representative Only 4,000 real estate professionals on two continents who have been awarded the ABR designation by the National Association Of Realtors.